sv222/k8s-best-repos/README.md

 ## Usage

-The web page displays a table of the top 10 GitHub repositories that match the following criteria:
+In the current example the web page displays a table of the top 10 GitHub repositories that match the following criteria:

 - The repository description includes the word "kubernetes"
 - The repository has more than 100 stars